Palestinian Authority arrest raid sparks deadly West Bank clashes

 “The authority has positioned itself as an exclusive agent of the occupation (Israel) in the face of our Palestinian people,” the statement said.

-While Palestinian president Mahmud Abbas’s forces maintain security ties with Israel, which has occupied the West Bank since 1967, PA raids targeting Hamas members are not common.
+While Abbas’s forces maintain security ties with Israel, which has occupied the West Bank since 1967, PA raids targeting Hamas members are not common.

 Fatah and Hamas have made various reconciliation attempts in recent years but relations remain tense.
 Hamas has controlled Gaza since 2007, when it ousted PA forces from the coastal enclave in deadly street battles.